-MTH 098 ELEMENTARY ALGEBRA (3T) 3 credits PREREQUISITE: A grade of "C" or better in MTH 090 (Basic Mathematics) or appropriate mathematics placement score This source is a review of the fundamental arithmetic and
+MTH 098 ELEMENTARY ALGEBRA (3T) 3 credits PREREQUISITE: A grade of "C" or better in MTH 090 (Basic Mathematics) or appropriate mathematics placement score nary arithmetic and their properties: integers and rational numbers; the solving of equations; polynomials and factoring; and an introduction to systems of equations and graphs.

 This course is a review of the fundamental arithmetic and algebra operations.
-The topics include the numbers of ordinary arithmetic and their properties; integers and rational numbers; the solving of equations; polynomials and factoring; and an introduction to systems of equations and graphs.
+The topics include the numbers of ordi-